 Mobility, safety and connectivity improvements are coming to North Lamar Boulevard between US 183 and Howard Lane/I-35.
 As part of the Corridor Construction Program, funded in part by the 2016 Mobility Bond, the projects are expected to reduce vehicular delay, improve effectiveness of transit, as well as create continuous ADA-compliant sidewalks and continuous bicycle facilities along the entire length of the corridor.

 Preliminary engineering is complete and the full design phase of work began in April 2019 when City Council authorized staff to finalize designs and prepare the projects for construction.

 Due to the need for close partner agency coordination along North Lamar, improvements to this roadway will occur in two phases.
 During phase one, the City will work to break ground on early-out, near-term improvement projects that bring immediate safety and mobility relief to this corridor.

 Phase two of North Lamar corridor improvements will include ongoing coordination with Capital Metro’s Project Connect system vision and other partners to ensure planned improvements across the corridor are aligned.

-As part of the first phase of North Lamar Boulevard corridor improvements, the City is improving safety, connectivity and access for pedestrians by constructing new sidewalk connections, new ADA-accessible curb ramps, re-striping high-visibility crosswalks, and adding new smart traffic signals.
-W Powell Lane, Grady Drive, and Fairfield Drive will receive new traffic signals, and Cooper Drive will receive a signalized pedestrian crosswalk (also known as a pedestrian hybrid beacon or PHB).
+As part of the first phase of North Lamar Boulevard corridor improvements, the City has worked to improve safety, connectivity and access for pedestrians by constructing new sidewalk connections, new ADA-accessible curb ramps, re-striping high-visibility crosswalks, and adding new smart traffic signals.
+W. Powell Lane, W. Grady Drive, and Fairfield Drive have received new traffic signals, and Cooper Drive has received a signalized pedestrian crosswalk (also known as a pedestrian hybrid beacon or PHB).

-Construction began December 2019, and the projects are expected to be sequenced and completed within one year.
+Construction began December 2019, and the projects were sequenced and completed within about one year.

 Preparing for Construction